zephyrproject-rtos/zephyr/doc/reference/power_management/index.rst

 Checks whether a device is busy.
 The API returns 0 if the device is not busy.

+This API is used by the system power management.

 Check Busy Status of All Devices API
 ------------------------------------